hawkeyscout/CS312-Course-Project-2/README.md

 8. **Create Security Group**

     Define a security group to control the inbound and outbound traffic.
+Port 22 is needed for SSH and Port 25565 is needed for Minecraft server connections.

     ```sh
     resource "aws_security_group" "minecraft_sg" {